If you frequently travel or send money abroad, find out how to get the best rate on currency exchange so you can get more for your money.

 Currency exchange providers may charge a variety of additional fees, and these can significantly affect the overall cost of your transaction.
 Even if a money exchange service offers an attractive exchange rate, high fees can offset any potential savings.

 Be sure to ask for a detailed breakdown of fees before exchanging money.
-Reputable service providers are transparent about their fee structure.
-And online money exchanges typically post fees on their sites.
+Reputable service providers are transparent about their fee structure, and online money exchanges typically post fees on their sites.
+Explore how Western Union compares to Wise, Xoom, Remitly, and Ria.

 4. Consider online transfers